Sonoran-Software/Sonoran-Store-Docs/sonoran-station-displays/troubleshooting.md

 ## Bodycams do not appear

-**Likely cause:** The installed CAD package lacks the bodycam bridge, the runtime is not in `PEER_STREAM` mode, bodycams/peer streaming are disabled, the unit is off duty, or the display filter/page excludes it.
+**Likely cause:** The installed CAD package lacks the bodycam state bridge, `screenshot-basic` is not started, the bodycam is disabled/off duty, or the display filter/page excludes it.

-**Verify:** Open [Diagnostics](diagnostics.md) and check bodycam detected, available, mode, active, ready, and waiting counts.
+**Verify:** Open [Diagnostics](diagnostics.md) and check bodycam detected, available, mode, active sources, capture dependency, and subscription counts.

-**Corrective action:** Install a compatible SonoranCADFiveM bodycam package, enable the submodule and peer stream, put the unit on duty, activate the bodycam, and enable the `BODYCAMS` page.
+**Corrective action:** Install a compatible SonoranCADFiveM bodycam package, start `screenshot-basic`, put the unit on duty, activate the bodycam, and enable the `BODYCAMS` page.

 ## Bodycam stays connecting or unavailable

-**Likely cause:** Publisher readiness, PeerJS/STUN/TURN/NAT failure, autoplay/video failure, or the publisher's four-viewer limit.
+**Likely cause:** The officer is loading/paused/faded, local capture failed, the JPEG exceeded 300 KB, or the viewer subscription is out of range/ineligible.

-**Verify:** Review the officer's client console, viewer client F8, diagnostic load failures, and existing viewers.
+**Verify:** Review last attempt/success, upload duration, frame size, failure reason, source client, subscriber count, and malformed/oversized counters.

-**Corrective action:** Restore signaling/TURN reachability, close unintended viewers, reduce display feed counts, and shorten overlapping render distances.
-Station Displays does not create fallback screenshot captures.
+**Corrective action:** Restore `screenshot-basic`, let the officer finish loading, reduce game resolution if frames exceed the limit, and verify range, routing bucket, interior, current bodycam page, and service filter.

 ## Display is visible but frozen